Git Information

 There are many tools to work with a Git based project.
 You will at minimum need the Git libraries installed.

 TortoiseGit is a UI tool that can make it easier for some to use Git.
 This allows you to make commits, view history, etc. without having to use the command line tools in Git itself.
+It is popular in the SVN world, so there may be some familiarity from there if you come from the SVN space.

 Visual Studio also has support within it for Git and there are also many other plugins that provide integrations as well.
-You are welcome to use whatever you like and are comfortable with.
+You can also utilize a Powershell terminal into one of the docking panes and then the command line tools are readily available.
+Using posh-git mentioned above enhances this experience.

 Branching Practices